7 Practical Alternatives to College

 3. Become an Apprentice

 As already mentioned, a lot of jobs don’t require you to go to college.
-Various trades such as carpentry, electrical work, plumbing, and social work allow you to learn while working in your chosen field.
+Various trades such as carpentry, electrical work, plumbing, and even digital roles like marketing and IT allow you to learn while working in your chosen field.

 This is a perfect option if you already have a clear idea of what you would like to do.
 When you become an apprentice, you will be trained under the guidance of a skilled professional.
-You may not make a full wage at first, but as your experience grows, so will your pay.
+You may not make a full wage at first, but as your experience grows, so will your pay – and you’ll likely gain certifications that boost your future job prospects.

 4. Join the Military